M4dNation/gpm/README.md

 GPM works thanks to a lot of functions available in the **.gpm** folder.
 You need to put this folder inside the root of your project (so **contrib** and **.gpm** are at the same level).

-Finally, the contrib folder as a **.gpmconfig** folder which can be populate with **.gitconfig.cfg** which are the configuration files of GPM.
+Finally, the contrib folder as a **.gpmconfig** folder which can be populate with **name.gitconfig.cfg** files which are the configuration files of GPM.
-You can have as many configuration files as you like in the folder, but remember that GPM always uses one configuration file at a time and the used one must be named **.gitconfig.cfg**.
+You can have as many configuration files as you like in the folder, but remember that GPM always uses one configuration file at a time which must be named **.gitconfig.cfg**.

 Here is the final project organisation you should have: